 Moving to Europe is a major step that can revolutionize your life.
 But as with most big life changes, there are lots of things to juggle.

-In this article, I’ve walked you through 11 essential tips on how to move to Europe with ease.
 Start by narrowing down your target country based on the type of residency routes it offers (and whether you’re eligible for them).
 After that, it comes down to your level of comfort in that country.